neve-linux/neveports/Usage.md

 where it left off.
 No things already built will be built again.

-If you have an incompatible system and wish to do a source bootstrap, you can run most of the process provided that Chimera already has existing binary packages for the architecture.
+If you have an incompatible system and wish to do a source bootstrap, you can run most of the process provided that Neve already has existing binary packages for the architecture.
 In this case, the host system requirements are identical to regular builds without source bootstrap.

 This is done by pre-bootstrapping a stage 0 environment from binaries:

 ```
-$ ./cbuild -b bldroot-stage0 bootstrap
+./nbuild -b bldroot-stage0 bootstrap
 ```

 Also see the note about certificates in the "Build Root Setup" section.

 After that, you can run the `bootstrap` command as usual.
-The stage 0 will be skipped (but it's largely unnecessary due to the environment already being a Chimera environment and not dependent on host toolchain) but every other stage will build.
+The stage 0 will be skipped (but it's largely unnecessary due to the environment already being a Neve environment and not dependent on host toolchain) but every other stage will build.

-<a id="cbuild_reference"></a>
+<a id="nbuild_reference"></a>

-## Cbuild Reference
+## nbuild Reference

-Every `cbuild` action consists of the following:
+Every `nbuild` action consists of the following:

 ```
-$ ./cbuild [optional arguments] COMMAND [command arguments]
+./nbuild [optional arguments] COMMAND [command arguments]
 ```

 For commands that take a package name (i.e. a slash is present in the arg), you can also swap the order:

 ```
-$ ./cbuild [optional arguments] PACKAGE COMMAND [additional arguments]
+./nbuild [optional arguments] PACKAGE COMMAND [additional arguments]
 ```

 This is a minor convenience feature as in "perform action on package".